RossPaterson/advent-of-code/2019/Notes.md

 ## [Day 9: Sensor Boost](https://adventofcode.com/2019/day/9)

-The task is to add relative addressing to the Intcode computer and too explicitly remove a couple of restrictions that we may have imposed.
+The task is to add relative addressing to the Intcode computer and to explicitly remove a couple of restrictions that we may have imposed.
 This is fairly straightforward, and the supplied input program does some useful testing of the implementation.
+The resulting computer also solves part 2 with no extra work.
 We are told that the computer is now complete.

 Now that the computer has relative addressing, it can express recursion.
-For example, in part 2 the program implements `f(A) + B` for constants A and B and the function `f(n) = if n < 3 then n else f(n-1) + f (n-3)`
+For example, in part 2 the program implements f(A) + B for constants A and B and the function `f(n) = if n < 3 then n else f(n-1) + f(n-3)`
 ([OEIS A097333](https://oeis.org/A097333)).